p-brane/sky130-apd-workshop/README.md

 ```
 ### Spice Deck

-Update the sky130_inv.spice file to use the correct scaling factor and models.
-From the tkcon the root cell box is 0.01 x 0.01 microns.
-The scale is change to `.option scale =0.01u'
+Update the `sky130_inv.spice` file to use the correct scaling factor and models.
+From the `tkcon` the root cell box is 0.01 x 0.01 microns.
+The scale is change om the `.option` command as follows: `.option scale =0.01u'

 ![](assets/sky130_apd_workshop_day3_lab1_results-c74458c3.png)